Accept your full 100% responsibility for love

 is the key to resolving it

 We have been taught that relationships are 50/50, but they're not.
 Relationships are 100/100.
 Each person is 100% responsible for the presence or absence of love.
 Let’s say that you and I have a relationship.
-How I treat you determines how you respond to me.
+How I treat you determines how you will respond to me.
 If I am loving and supportive, you will react one way.
 If I am judgmental, critical, or resentful, you will react in quite a different way.

 This makes me 100% responsible for the presence or absence of love and you are 0% responsible.
 You are 0% responsible because you are just reacting to me.
 I'm the cause and you are the effect.

 The other side of the coin is also true.
-How you treat me determines how I respond to you.
+How you treat me determines how I will respond to you.
 If you are loving and supportive, I will respond one way.
 If you are judgmental, critical, or resentful, I will respond another way.
 This makes you 100% responsible and I am 0%.

 To say this another way, each of us are totally, 100% responsible for the presence or absence of love.
 But this is not what we have been taught.
 We have been taught that there is only one responsibility.